 An employee’s social media activity will not be protected under the NLRA if it does not seek to involve other employees, does not relate to the shared terms and conditions of employment, or is an activity that is otherwise carried out in a reckless or malicious manner.
 Expressions of an individual gripe and activity that does not seek to involve other employees in issues related to the employment (otherwise known as “concerted” activities) will not be protected.

 Although it is difficult to suppress that knee jerk reaction to terminate when disparaging comments are posted, employers must take the proper precautions.
-Specifically, companies should make sure they have a well drafted social media policy that sets forth in clear terms what employees may or may not do and the consequences for violations of that policy.
+Specifically, companies should make sure they have a well drafted social media girls and boys policy that sets forth in clear terms what employees may or may not do and the consequences for violations of that policy.
 In addition, these policies must be very specific and not overly broad.
 Companies, including Costco and EchoStar, have had their social media policies invalidated in court.
 Companies should consult with their in-house attorneys and compliance departments to fully understand the application of the NLRA to their business and the applicable laws within their jurisdiction.

 Negative comments are always a pain to deal with, and the problems only compound when those comments come from an employee or associate of your business.
 Even though it might feel a bit good to call that someone who bad mouthed your company into your office to fire them, remember that if proper precautions are not taken, the next question you may be asking is, “How much will it cost to resolve this wrongful termination lawsuit?”